AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ---
 **Hi private tutors!**

-**StudentConnect** is a **desktop app for managing student contacts for private tutors**.
-You can us commands to record and look up student information which can be imporant to your tutoring tasks.
-Whether you are teaching any subjects, targeting at any education levels or hosting online/offline lessons, **StudentConnect** will always bring the beneift that you want!
-As long as you are troubled with managing several students together, check out our commands.
-With a few simple commands, you can unleash the potential of the powerful commands in **StudentConnect** that keeps all your students contacts,schedules your lessons and tracks your payments at ease!</br>
-The quick start section right below will give you a quick overview on how to being.
-Fret not if you are unfamiliar with commands applications before, it's never too late to start!
+**StudentConnect** is a desktop application designed to help private tutors manage student contacts and lesson schedules.
+With simple commands, you can record and retrieve important student information with ease.

+No matter what subjects you teach, which education levels you target, or whether your lessons are online or in-person, **StudentConnect** supports your tutoring needs.
+If juggling multiple students feels overwhelming, our features are here to help.
+With just a few quick commands, you can manage student contacts, schedule lessons, and track payments — all in one place.

+The Quick Start section below will guide you through your first steps.
+Don’t worry if you’ve never used a command-based application before — it’s simple to learn, and we’re here to help you get started!

 * Table of Contents
 {:toc}